 Down Under at New South Wales

 New South Wales in Australia is sharing virtual livestream experiences for those at home who are dreaming of travel.
-In addition to the stunning Sydney Harbour live stream taking place daily, the Australian Reptile Park Facebook page is featuring twice daily live streams and animal talks/ educational videos.
-Topics range from the daily Animal Tales about tawny frogmouths, rainbow lorikeets and echidnas with host Tim Faulkner to the Australian Reptile Park’s YouTube channel where you can watch giant tortoise feeding, koala play and dingoes.
+Start your journey with the stunning Sydney Harbour live stream taking place daily 24/7.
+The adorable Australian Reptile Park is now open to the public but their Facebook page still features irresistible animal talks and educational videos.
+Don’t miss the YouTube channel where you can watch “Koala Belly Tickles” and other blockbusters like a giant tortoise feeding and dingoes playing.
 If you’ve got teens to entertain, take the time to steer them to UNSW’s virtual campus tour where they will love the tour guides’ accents and the in-depth view of Aussie student life.

 Europe’s Leading Waterways

 Tour some of Europe’s leading waterways virtually with Croisieurope, the France-based company that features guided river cruises and barge touring along beautiful canals for families.
 The company has made several videos of the most popular river trips in Europe and around the world on their YouTube channel.
-In response to the uncertainty of this international pandemic, families can book a future vacation with their Risk-Free Guarantee that allows guests to change or cancel their cruise date, with no penalties, up until 16 days before their planned departure.
-No deposit is required for all new cruise reservations made before June 15, for departures between August 1 and November 30, so you can consider late summer, a fall getaway or even a Thanksgiving adventure when the major Christmas Markets have opened along the Rhine and Danube.
 Check Croisieurope River Cruises for details, and dream about the Rhine Cruise we took with them a few years ago.
 Our cruise on the Douro River in Portugal last year seems like a dream now!

-Have you been dreaming about a family trip to the Islands of Hawaii?
+Since the Islands of Hawai’i have shut their shores to visitors, you’ll have to live with a virtual family trip.
 World Class surfers tackle Hawaii’s epic waves off the north coast of O’ahu during World Surf League and other major competitions, which are often more fun to watch on video than in real life.
 And in comparison with snorkeling, it’s much easier to spot marine life on the Maui Ocean Center Live Cams and or in an Ocean Education Classroom with plenty of activities to make at home.
 Want to create an Octopus?

 Indiana Fossil Hunt at The Children’s Museum

 Are you ready to learn more about dinosaurs, enjoy story time with museum educators and find out the latest techniques to make skipping more aerobic?
 The Children’s Museum of Indianapolis, a remarkably varied and sophisticated treasury of knowledge that’s the largest children’s museum in the country, is now offering a variety of Museum at Home DIY experiments and activities.
-Activities on their online and social media channels change frequently so visit often to stay up to date on what’s cooking, maybe Paleo Cookie Dissections on Facebook Live.
+Activities on their online and social media channels focus on what’s cooking, such as the Paleo Cookie Dissections on Facebook Live.
 Follow their lead to start fossil hunting in Indianapolis, one of the Midwest’s top cities for family vacations, and join us for more fun activities in Indiana when you get there.
-Read about my experience digging for dinos in Wyoming last fall.

 The Tokyo Olympics may have been postponed until 2021, but Japan remains one of the top bucket-list destinations for families.
-During the pandemic, Tokyo suffered and shuttered many businesses, yet the Shibuya webcam reveals the famously neon commercial district is still surprisingly lively.
+Still recovering from the pandemic, Tokyo’s many businesses have suffered, yet the Shibuya webcam reveals the famously neon commercial district is still surprisingly lively.

 If you’ve been cooped up at home for too long, hop the shinkansen bullet train to start hiking up Mt.
 Fuji on a Streetview look at one of the world’s most famous climbs.
 Need help with schoolwork?
-In Yamaguchi, the Hofu Tenmangu Shrine is the oldest of the three Tenjin shrines in Japan and, because it’s dedicated to the god of learning, it’s where students often pray for academic success.
-Once that’s done, relax at the Kintaikyo Bridge with 360 VR experience overlooking the Nishiki River and nearby mountains.
+Hofu Tenmangu Shrine in Yamaguchi is dedicated to the god of learning, so it’s where students often pray for academic success.
 For a look at more of what this fascinating country has to offer, check out the Japan National Tourism Organization’ss 360 degree VR movie with our without VR goggles.

 Magic at Disney Parks

-Meanwhile, the Walt Disney Company has launched DisneyMagicMoments.com, where you will find free, engaging Disney content, stories and resources from the magicians at Marvel, Pixar and Star Wars, plus Walt Disney Animation Studios, National Geographic, Disney Parks and beyond.
-You can learn how to draw Olaf from “Frozen,” take a VR ride through “it’s a small world” or share a virtual look at “Magic Happens” and the cool, all-new costumes made for this parade.
-This video of “Magic Happens” reminds us that magic does still happen and will keep spirits high until healthier times return.
-And soon, hopefully, you can take the kids to a galaxy far, far away!
+The Walt Disney Company has launched DisneyMagicMoments.com, where you will find free, engaging Disney content, stories and resources from the magicians at Marvel, Pixar and Star Wars, plus Walt Disney Animation Studios, National Geographic, Disney Parks and beyond.
+You can learn how to draw Olaf from “Frozen,” virtually ride the Incredicoaster at Disney California Adventure Park, or share a virtual look at “Magic Happens” and the cool, all-new costumes made for this parade.
+This video of “Magic Happens” reminds us that magic does still happen.

 Maine’s Moments in Nature

-The Children’s Museum & Theatre of Maine is serving thousands of “virtual visitors” with online programming.
+Maine State Archives has introduced a number of virtual experiences.
+The kids will love exploring the Fort Knox Historic Site for an up close look at the fort and its surroundings.
+The Children’s Museum & Theatre of Maine is serving thousands of virtual visitors with online programming.
 The Maine Wildlife Park now has an audio tour of the park.
-Maine Maritime Museum is the first museum in Maine to join Google Arts & Culture.
-Visit our online exhibit Maine and the Sea for an incredible, close-up look at some of the works in our collection.
+Maine Maritime Museum has a number of virtual experiences, including boat building and the online exhibit Maine and the Sea for an incredible, close-up look at the collection.
 Visit a national park with the virtual tour of Acadia on Google Earth.
-Experience Maine hikes without leaving home

 Myrtle Beach and Beyond in South Carolina